-The City maintains three individual governmental funds.
+The City maintains two individual governmental funds.
 Information is presented separately in the governmental funds Balance Sheet and in the governmental funds Statement of Revenues, Expenditures and Changes in Fund Balances for those funds that are considered significant (major) to the City taken as a whole.
-These financial statements report two major funds, the General and Street Reserve.
+These financial statements report two major funds, the General and Street.

-The governmental fund financial statements can be found on pages 12 through 13 in the basic financial statements.
+The governmental fund financial statements can be found on pages 11 through 12 in the basic financial statements.

 The City adopts an annual appropriated budget for all governmental funds.
-To demonstrate compliance with the budget, budgetary comparison statements have been provided for the General fund, Street fund, and Street Reserve fund.
+To demonstrate compliance with the budget, budgetary comparison statements have been provided for the General fund and Street fund.